twbs/bootstrap/docs/components/list-group.md

 {:toc}

 ## Basic example
-<p>The most basic list group is simply an unordered list with list items, and the proper classes.
-Build upon it with the options that follow, or your own CSS as needed.</p>
+The most basic list group is simply an unordered list with list items, and the proper classes.
+Build upon it with the options that follow, or your own CSS as needed.

 {% example html %}
 <ul class="list-group">